fiberplane/docs/providers/tutorial-create-a-provider.md

 ```

 [^whyx]: The `x-` prefix ensures that there will never be collisions with built-in query
-    types used by Studio, like the queries Studio uses to query the status of a provider,
+    types used by Studio, like the queries used to query the status of a provider,
     or completion suggestions.